-Please watch the YouTube videos to see how to make a USB drive and use E2B.
+Please watch the YouTube videos to see how to make a bootable USB drive and use E2B.

-To make a new E2B USB drive, extract the download file to an empty folder and run the \MAKE_E2B_USB_DRIVE (run as admin).cmd Windows batch file.
+To make a new E2B USB drive, extract the download file to a new empty folder and run the \MAKE_E2B_USB_DRIVE (run as admin).cmd Windows batch file.

 Linux users - read this page.

-To update your E2B USB drive,extract the non-DPMS (1b) download file to an empty folder and then run the \UPDATE_E2B_DRIVE.cmd Windows batch file or under linux use cp -u.
+To update your E2B USB drive,extract the non-DPMS (1b) download file to a new empty folder and then run the \UPDATE_E2B_DRIVE.cmd Windows batch file or under linux use cp -u.

 The instructions and documentation on this site will always relate to the latest (sometimes Beta) version.